 In addition to inferring values and reusing configuration decisions, using similarity rules, value changes will be automatically propagated into similar parts of the configuration.
-This allows keeping the configuration consistent after changing the value of a configurable parameter instance and without requiring extra effort.
+This allows keeping the configuration consistent after changing the value of a configurable parameter and without requiring extra effort.
 For example, as a result of selecting XtSemNumSimilarity, whenever the configuration engineer adds a new SEM to one of the Xmas trees (i.e., changes the number of SEMs in the Xmas tree) the inference engine automatically adds a new SEM to all other Xmas trees in the field.

-9. Evaluation
+9 Evaluation

-To empirically evaluate our approach to the similarity-based reuse of configuration data, we investigated two complete and representative subsea products of our industry partner.
-An overview of these products is given in Table 2.
+To empirically evaluate our approach, we investigated two complete subsea products of our industry partner.
+These products, detailed in Table 2, are representative considering their size, types of components, and similarity specifications.